Chili’s Gluten-Free Menu (2026 Guide) – Gluten-Friendly Options & Cross-Contact Notes

 Introduction

 Eating out with a gluten sensitivity or celiac disease can feel like a minefield.
 You’re scanning menus, quizzing servers, and quietly hoping the kitchen actually understands what “gluten free” means.
-So when it comes to a casual dining chain like Chili’s, the big question is: can you actually eat here safely?
-The short answer is yes, but with some care.
+For diners who avoid gluten, the important question is which menu items may be suitable and what cross-contact risks should be considered.
+Chili’s uses shared food-preparation environments, so guests with celiac disease, food allergies, or medically necessary dietary restrictions should confirm current ingredients and preparation practices directly with the restaurant.
 The Chili’s gluten free menu isn’t a separate printed document handed to you at the door, but there’s a solid selection of naturally gluten free dishes and smart customization options that make Chili’s a workable choice for most gluten-sensitive diners.
-This guide covers everything: from what’s safe, what’s risky, to how to order, and what questions to ask your server before the food hits the table.
+This guide reviews gluten-friendly menu possibilities, items that may contain gluten, potential cross-contact considerations, and questions diners may want to ask restaurant staff before ordering.

 Understanding Gluten Free at Chili's Restaurant.

-At Gluten free chili’s restaurant diners tend to do best when they:
+Gluten free menu at chili’s restaurant, the diners tend to do best when they:

 With that foundation in place, let’s get into the actual food.